Robot cell design and programming

 Things to consider on Robot cell design planning

-- Cell Layout: The layout refers to the arrangement of machines within the cell.
-Most robotic cell models assume one of two layouts: linear or circular.
+Cell Layout: The layout refers to the arrangement of machines within the cell.
+Therefore, most robotic cell models assume one of two designs: linear or circular.

-- Number of Part-Types: A cell producing identical parts is referred to as a single-part-type cell.
-In contrast, a multiple-part-type cell processes lots that contain different types of parts.
+Number of Part-Types: A cell producing identical parts refers to as a single-part-type cell.
+In contrast, multiple-part-type cell processes lots that contain different types of components.
 Generally, these different part types require different processing times.

-Whenever it comes to the use of sophisticated and complicated technology like robot system, safety comes first.
-It is estimated that between 20 and 50% of the cost of a robot installation is attributable to safety-related issues, so robot cell design is an important factor that contributes to the safety of the integration system.
+Whenever it comes to the use of sophisticated and complicated technology like robot systems, safety comes first.
+It is estimated that between 20 and 50% of the cost of a robot installation is attributable to safety-related issues.
+Hence, a cell design is an essential factor that contributes to the safety of the integration system.

 Those safety features create a safe environment for the employees to work on the robot cells.
 Some of the safety measures to protect the human operators from physical damages are: constructing physical barriers between robot and human workers, emergency stop buttons and laying out the equipment within the work cell.

 Phoenix provides turnkey industrial automation solutions including control systems and robotic systems automation.
 As a robot integrator, we offer our free consultation and support during the entire process.
 We also help you to choose the right automated systems based on your needs.
 Check our robotic tool Industrial Automation Solutions

 Learn from the top thought leaders in the industry.